Baiame/intent_detection/README.md

   - [French_Bert](https://huggingface.co/dbmdz/bert-base-french-europeana-cased)

-For the French_Bert models, weights are available [here](https://we.tl/t-FxKdwjOnw4).
+For the French_Bert models, fine-tuned weights are available [at his link](https://we.tl/t-FxKdwjOnw4).
-Just download the weights and place the folder in the models repository, following this architecture :
+Just download the weights and place the folder in the models repository, following this structure :

 ```md
 intent_detection/